TimoSaemann/ENet/Tutorial/README.md

 ### Kick-start

 If you just want to test the quality with the trained weights in the [enet-weights-zoo](https://github.com/TimoSaemann/ENet/tree/master/enet_weights_zoo), run:

+	$ sh cityscapes_weights.sh

+to download the weights and then:

 	$ python test_segmentation.py 	--model ENet/prototxts/enet_deploy_final.prototxt \
 					--weights ENet/enet_weights_zoo/cityscapes_weights.caffemodel \